armando555/CaparzoLanguage/README.md

 To use this toy language you have to install Node Js and run the command "npm install" to install the required modules.

 Now this language can compile these grammar rules.
-# Note: this language doesn't have loops and doesn't work with string, only works with numbers ¡¡¡¡PLEASE NAME THA FILE "Main.capz"!!!!
+# Note: this language doesn't have loops and doesn't work with string, only works with numbers ¡¡¡¡PLEASE NAME THE FILE "Main.capz"!!!!

 to declare a variable and initialize it: